biocheming/watvina/README.md

 ### 2.9 Help information
 ```
 Input:
   -r [ --receptor ] arg                 rigid part of the receptor (PDBQT)
   --flex arg                            flexible part of the receptor (pdbqt)
-  --template arg                       template p_ph4 (pdb)
+  --template arg                        template ph4 (pdb)
   -w [ --water ] arg                    water file (O coordicates file with
                                         resname HOH, energy in the beta column)
-  --pharma arg                         pharmacophore restraints
+  --pharma arg                          pharmacophore[ph4] constrained file
   -l [ --ligand ] arg                   ligand.pdbqt(ligand file, PDBQT)
   --ligands_dir arg                     directory for ligands
+  --multiligs_pdbqt arg                 pdbqt file containing multi ligands

 Search space (required):
   --center_x arg                        X coordinate of the center
   --center_y arg                        Y coordinate of the center
   --center_z arg                        Z coordinate of the center
   --size_x arg                          size in the X dimension (Angstroms)
   --size_y arg                          size in the Y dimension (Angstroms)
   --size_z arg                          size in the Z dimension (Angstroms)

 Output (optional):
   -o [ --out ] arg                      output models (PDBQT), the default is
                                         chosen based on the ligand file name
-  --out_dir arg (=OUTPUT)              output directory for batch mode
+  --out_dir arg (=WVOUTDIR)             output directory for batch mode
+  --score_cutoff arg (=3.40e+38)        the cutoff score for output
+  --ph4_cutoff arg (=1.175e-38)         the cutoff of ph4 for output
   --log arg                             optionally, write log file
   --genph4                              generate pseudo pharmacophore model in
                                         pdb format

 Advanced options (see the manual):
-  --score_only                         score only - search space can be omitted
+  --score_only                          score only - search space can be
+                                        omitted
   --local_only                          do local search only
   --implicitsol                         implicit solvation model result in a
                                         implicitsol.pdb
   --grid_space arg (=0.375)             grid space
   --weight_vdw arg (=0.184)             vdw weight
   --weight_hbond arg (=1)               Hydrogen bond weight
   --weight_electrop arg (=0.25)         polar repulsion or hydrophobic
                                         attraction
   --weight_desol arg (=-0.5)            desolvation weight[depends on water
                                         model used]
   --wclash_dist arg (=0.5)              clash distance with water[depends on
                                         water model used]
-  --weight_torsion arg (=0.300)       external torsion weight[depends on
+  --weight_torsion arg (=0.30)          external torsion weight[depends on
                                         forcefield or unit in kj/mol or
                                         kcal/mol]
   --relax_only                          do relax only without BFGS refinement
                                         for local searching
   --local_steps arg (=2000)             local relax steps
   --tramplitude arg (=1)                amplitude for translation/rotation in
                                         local relax
   --toramplitude arg (=1)               amplitude for torsion in local relax

 Misc (optional):
   --cpu arg                             the number of CPUs to use (the default
                                         is to try to detect the number of CPUs
                                         or, failing that, use 1)
   --seed arg                            explicit random seed
   --exhaustiveness arg (=8)             exhaustiveness of the global search
                                         (roughly proportional to time): 1+
   --population arg (=8)                 population size for genetic algorithm
-  --ga_search arg (=4)                 amplitude for ga searching loop size: 0,
+  --ga_search arg (=4)                  amplitude for ga searching loop size:
-                                       1, 2...
+                                        0, 1, 2...
   --num_modes arg (=10)                 maximum number of binding modes to
                                         generate
   --rmsd arg (=1.5)                     modes clustering cutoff
   --energy_range arg (=3)               maximum energy difference between the
                                         best binding mode and the worst one
                                         displayed (kcal/mol)

 Configuration file (optional):
   -c [ --config ] arg                   the above options can be put here

 Information (optional):
   --help                                display usage summary
   --help_advanced                       display usage summary with advanced
                                         options
   --verbosity arg                       display IO information
   --version                             display program version

 ```